top of page

 When I was doing pull-ups every day, I very rarely performed all my reps in one set.
 The reason for this is because taking sets close to failure generates more fatigue, and I was wary of burning myself out early.
 Instead I broke the reps up into sets of 1 - 3 reps.
 This allowed me to practice them explosively and with good form, but I never really practiced pushing through fatigue.

-Around the end of the third week, I found myself starting to get a bit fatigued.
+Utilise light and heavy days Around the end of the third week, I found myself starting to get a bit fatigued.
 I could still perform all the reps no problem, but they didn't have the zip behind them that they did in week 2.

 Single post: Blog Single Post Widget